-Outcome: Identification of available information to determine what to do next.
+Outcome: Available information is identified to determine what to do next.

-List of sub-functions which are considered to be part of the implementation of this service:
+The following sub-functions are considered to be part of the implementation of this service:

-- Process reports and submitted data including artefacts or materials in isolation to protect the integrity of the working environment and avoid successful attacks on the CSIRT by such means; - Updated acknowledgement of reports by providing some feedback on further steps based on categorization or prioritization results available; - Merging new information about a vulnerability already being handled with the available data to allow consistent analysis and processing.
+- Process reports and submitted data including artefacts or materials in isolation to protect the integrity of the working environment and avoid successful attacks on the CSIRT by such means. - Update acknowledgement of reports by providing some feedback on further steps based on categorization or prioritization results available. - Merge new information about a vulnerability already being handled with the available data to allow consistent analysis and processing.